 Ready to bolster his own creativity and entrepreneurial spirit, Jeremy combined his academics with his work experience at multiple flying car startups and engineering companies with great success.
 “I am excited to pursue a venture of my own design in the area of Lighter-Than-Air (LTA) mobility,” he says.

-A regular participant in WPI’s I&E programs, including Tinkerbox and I-Corps, Jeremy has applied the skills he’s learning in his RBE courses and projects to his own designs.
+A regular participant in WPI’s I&E programs, including Tinkerbox and I-Corps, Jeremy has applied the skills he’s learning in his robotics engineering courses and projects to his own designs.
 “I am most excited about having developed an autonomous Vertical Takeoff and Landing (VTOL) electric flying car through the Tinkerbox Program,” he says.

 For other students who are interested in innovation and entrepreneurship, Jeremy has advice: “It's really fun!
 Give it a try!”